The Job and Container Specifications

 Here are some examples of specifying the environment variable map.

-The simplest example is when a single element is provided and either the image field is not provided or the use_environment flag is false.
+The simplest example is when a single element is provided and either there is no image ancestor or its environment isn’t useed.
 In this case, the variables specified will be provided to the job.

 [{ "vars": { "FOO": "foo", "BAR": "bar" }, "extend": false }]